gondzo/NTL-Solution-Mechanism-Guide/README.md

 make install
 ```

-Run ``gm`` in command line to verify that the installation was successful.
+Run `gm` in the shell to verify that the installation was successful.

 &nbsp;